 Click here to find the most beautiful places to stay in Rio de Janeiro.

 Ah Salvador… we adored the pebble stone streets with pastel coloured facades of the historic centre from the first moment we set eyes on the Pelourinho.
 The sultry evenings are swelled with the rhythm of the drums and lures capoeira dancers and locals to the cosy squares.
 Grab a caipirinha, order a portion of Acaraje from one of the many Baiana ladies, the women who make them, and dance the night away!

-We only spend 2 nights in Salvador but if your itinerary allows it, the many tropical beaches at Morro do Sao Paulo and art galleries well deserve your precious time!
+We only spend 2 nights in Salvador but if your Brazil itinerary allows it, the many tropical beaches at Morro do Sao Paulo and art galleries well deserve your precious time!

 We stayed at the amazing Pousada Colonial in Santo Antonio, Salvador’s historic district.
 The hotel retained its colonial feeling with its large open windows, dark hardwood floors and romantic canopy beds.
 Oh… and the breakfast is to die for!

 Salvador da Bahia is also an excellent hub to discover one of Brazil’s most amazing National Parks: The Chapada Diamantina.